thainguyen-milient/receipt-ocr/README.md

-# AWS SNS Message Receiver
+# AWS SNS & SQS Message Receiver

 A Node.js Express application that receives AWS SNS notifications, automatically confirms subscriptions, and displays messages in a web interface.